-More formally, immunity from prosecution for past non-compliance is provided by statute in s.70 of the Nova Scotia Environment Act, which states:
+More formally, immunity from prosecution for past noncompliance is provided by statute in s.
+70 of the Nova Scotia Environment Act, which states:

-70. (1) Any person responsible who voluntarily provides the Department with detailed information obtained through an environmental audit or environmental-site assessment about non-compliance with the requirements of this Act by that person, shall not be prosecuted for the non-compliance, if the person complies with: (a) the terms of any agreement negotiated by the Minister and the person; or (b) any order issued under Part XIII to address the non-compliance by the person.
+- 70. (1) Any person responsible who voluntarily provides the Department with detailed information obtained through an environmental audit or environmental-site assessment about non-compliance with the requirements of this Act by that person, shall not be prosecuted for the non-compliance, if the person complies with: (a) the terms of any agreement negotiated by the Minister and the person; or (b) any order issued under Part XIII to address the non-compliance by the person. - (2) Subsection (1) does not apply if the Department is independently aware of the non-compliance prior to receiving the information from the person.